cabbibo/enough/README.md

     - sets dT equal to 0 for a moment
     - calls update, to kill extra velocity

+  - Mani should also have certain behavoirs, such as 'when hit cursor, move away' , or 'when near cursor, circle cursor

 - Clean up shaders for Forest!

 - Looper Still not working properly